 The Board creates a number of publications which are available in hard copy.
-Facilities are available whereby these publications can be made available in different languages, in Braille or as an audio file on request.
+Facilities are available whereby these publications can be made available in different languages, in Braille or in large font on request.

 The Board also publishes information on the Scottish Assessors' Association website (www.saa.gov.uk).